-Indirect costs or overheads, which are shared organisational costs, that cannot be connected directly to project activity and which are difficult to attribute to the project may be claimed but cannot account for more than 15 per cent of the direct staff costs of a project.
+Indirect costs or overheads, which are shared organisational costs, that cannot be connected directly to project activity and which are difficult to attribute to the project may be claimed but cannot account for more than 15 per cent of the eligible direct staff costs of a project.

 If you expect to incur any indirect costs the preferred methodology for their estimation is the ratio of ESF staff time against total available staff time (see table below).
+If successful in your application, programme officers will ask you to provide your method of calculation for other costs, please therefore keep a full record of this.

-Indirect Cost Basis of estimating yearly cost Utilities £288.90 Annual expected cost \pounds 9,000 - 3 quarters = \pounds 6,750.
-ESF staff time/Total available staff time is 780/1820 = 4.28% Accommodation £1,284 Annual expected cost $\pounds40,000 - 3$ quarters = $\pounds30,000$.
+Indirect Cost Basis of estimating yearly cost Utilities £288.90 Annual expected cost $\pounds$ 9,000 - 3 quarters = $\pounds$ 6,750.
+ESF staff time/Total available staff time is 780/1820 = 4.28% Accommodation £1,284 Annual expected cost £40,000 - 3 quarters = £30,000.
 ESF staff time/Total available staff time is 780/1820 = 4.28%